 This course introduces the methods and tools utilized to examine new business ventures focusing on feasibility analysis processes.
-Students learn how to research markets, assess strengths, weaknesses, opportunities and threats.
-This is an experiential class requiring students to apply course concepts in the final product, a written feasibility study of a new business venture.
-Prerequisites: EPS 221
+Students learn how to research markets, assess

 EPS 342 | The Art of Negotiation [3 credits]

 In this course, students will learn various communications styles and theories together with institutional influences, ethics, fair and unfair tactics, strategies, body language, personality types, ethnicities, and language nuances.
 Through hypothetical cases and role plays, students hone their abilities to recognize and analyze problems and resolve disputes in various circumstances, including social settings and entertainment organizational situations.
 Prerequisites: EPS 332